save-the-planet08/OKKA/.bmad-core/tasks/add-new-game.md

 **Mobile Compatibility:**
 - [ ] Touch controls work (automatically handled by GamePlayer)
+- [ ] Game designed mobile-first with swipe/tap interactions
 - [ ] Game scales properly on mobile screens
 - [ ] UI elements are readable on small screens
+- [ ] No complex multi-key combinations required
+- [ ] All controls accessible with thumbs

 **User Experience:**
 - [ ] Game is fun and engaging from the first play